Saturday opening hours: 1000-2200

 Official site: https://cloudwaterbrew.co/location-enid-st/

 At the time of our first visit, there was no actual sign at the front of 73 Enid Street containing the word Cloudwater: the assumption seems to be that if you can recognise the distinctive cloud logo on a panel on the back wall, you're in the right place.
 Judging from the crowds inside, people are finding it just fine.
+(Although by the summer of 2021, they'd cracked and put an enormous sign over the door - see above photo.)
 Cloudwater's visual identity also extends to a series of large banners featuring artwork from some of their more famous cans, hanging from the arches to give this bar a look unlike anything else on the Mile.

 There are twenty taps on offer, though trying to find out what they're serving could be a problem: that minimalist design approach means there are no tap lists on the walls, just an awkward set of loose paper sheets that you have to retrieve from the bar itself.
 The range here seems to tip strongly in favour of the DIPAs and other high strength beers which made the brewery's name.
 In a particularly neat touch, there's a straightforward pricing structure - one standard price for all the beers, with the strongest ones only coming in 1/3 pint measures.
 It's worth going for those high strength beers if you can, partly for the obvious reason, partly because the dinky 1/3 glasses are actual fetish objects in their own right.
 (There's also a lengthy menu of their canned beers available, on yet another loose paper sheet.)

-As the newest addition to the Mile at the time of writing, Cloudwater seem to have done their preparation to ensure that they fit in just fine, while going above and beyond the requirements.
+As a relative newcomer, Cloudwater seem to have done their preparation to ensure that they fit into the Mile just fine, while going above and beyond the requirements.
 The lighting, decor, toilets (labelled as urinals and loos, rather than being explicitly gendered) and atmosphere are all lovely.
 But would it kill them to have a tap list on the wall somewhere?

 Cloudwater is cashless and proud of it, by the way.